 - She can still feel the rocks and it does not hinder her climbing ability

 - She climbs primarily for fun and fitness

 When you are new to climbing, you are still learning how to place your feet effectively.
 I remember when I first started I dragged and smeared my feet along the wall unconsciously more than I placed them.
-Until I learned to move more deliberately, the dragging feet wears out my shoes much more quicker by leaving the rubber behind on every drag.
-This is great incentive to improve my climbing technique.
+Until I learned to move more deliberately, the dragging feet wear out my shoes much quicker by leaving the rubber behind on every drag.
+This is a great incentive to improve my climbing technique.

 The most common climbing shoes among beginning climbers are the La Sportiva Unisex Tarantula.
 The price varies from $75 – $90 depending on the size and colors on Amazon.
-This was my son first pair of climbing shoes when he started.
+This was my son’s first pair of climbing shoes when he started.

 The shoe that I have is the La Sportiva Solution for Women.
 I only wear them while I climb and take them off between climbs.
 The average price is $180 on Amazon.
 These shoes do occasionally go on sale.
-I bought my at 20% discount.
+I bought mine at 20% discount.

 Types of shoe fastenings

-The lace up shoes fit most people and especially if you have broad feet like my husband.
-He loves his shoes which are lace up shoes – Scarpa Men’s Instinct.
+The lace-up shoes fit most people and especially if you have broad feet like my husband.
+He loves his shoes which are lace-up shoes – Scarpa Men’s Instinct.
 However, they are inconvenient to slip on and off when you are moving from climbing route to another.
 The price varies from $95 to $154 on Amazon.

 The velcro shoes are convenient to slip on and off.
 I definitely prefer the velcro fastening.
 I am a little lazy to lace in and out at every climb.
 Because my feet are narrow, it is easier to find a good fit in the velcro style.
 My husband has a harder time fitting in the velcro shoes because of his broad feet.